modxcms/revolution/_build/templates/default/README.md

 What you need
 --------------------------------------

-In order to build MODX front end assets, you need to have Node.js/npm latest and git 1.7 or later.
+In order to build MODX front end assets, you need to have Ruby, Node.js/npm latest and git 1.7 or later.
 (Earlier versions might work OK, but are not tested.)

 For Windows you have to download and install [git](http://git-scm.com/downloads) and [Node.js](http://nodejs.org/download/).